doctorandrewbrown/bridgendphysics/README.md

 * The initial web-page layout used a single bootstrap container-fluid for the whole page.
 This caused an issue with the contact section which was required to be full-width.
 The bug was that bootstrap applied unwanted right and left margins.
 The bug was solved by enclosing the contact section in it's own container-fluid.

+* The rendered site showed streching of some images.
+This was solved by targeting the css rule object-fit:cover to the relevant img tags.
 ## **Testing**

 Testing was conducted throughout development.
 Incremental changes were tested by opening the partly complete site in the chrome browser and "eye-balling" results.
 Incremental changes were initially tested for responsiveness via chrome dev tools.
 The chrome inspector was also used to identify layout problems and testing small style changes before amending code.